Center for Excellence in Teaching and Learning

 Complete onboarding process with your hiring academic department.

-Once you complete this process you’ll receive your NetID and password, which you will need to access your OU email, course pages, and more.
+Once you complete this process and meet with HR to submit your I9 form, you’ll receive your NetID and password (it can take up to 48 hours), which you will need to access your OU email, course pages, and more.
 For more on hiring documents and policies, see HR's New Faculty Resources page.

 Prepare your syllabus.